sljssims/Amazon_Vine_Analysis/README.md

 Using either PySpark, Pandas, or SQL, use the vine dataset to determine if paid five star reviews are biased.

 ### Overview of the Analysis of Vine Bias
-- How many Vine reviews and non-Vine reviews were there?
+- How many Vine reviews and non-Vine reviews were there? <br>
+Total number of reviews was calculated at 38010.
 - How many Vine reviews were 5 stars?
-How many non-Vine reviews were 5 stars?
+How many non-Vine reviews were 5 stars?<br>
+The total number of 5 star reviews was calculated at 20677 with 14950 reviews being vine 5 star reviews and 5727 reviews being non-vine 5 star reviews.
 - What percentage of Vine reviews were 5 stars?
-What percentage of non-Vine reviews were 5 stars?
+What percentage of non-Vine reviews were 5 stars? <br>
+The percentage of vine reviews was determined to be 57% compared to 47% for non-vine reviews.
 ## Summary
  - In your summary, state if there is any positivity bias for reviews in the Vine program.
-Use the results of your analysis to support your statement.
+Use the results of your analysis to support your statement. <br>
- - Provide one additional analysis that you could do with the dataset to support your statement.
+ - Provide one additional analysis that you could do with the dataset to support your statement. <br>